esteinig/cerebro/README.md

 Let's step through some common tasks and core functions of `Cerebro` and its Docker stack.
 This section provides some examples of how to get started quickly with `Cerebro`.
 For more details and how to operate the full stack application in production please see the [documentation]().

 > [!NOTE]
-You do not need the `Docker` stack for core metagenome diagnostic functions - you can run the Nextflow pipelines separately abd use the `Cerebro CLI` for data manipulation, processing of pipeline outputs and clinical report generation.
+You do not need the `Docker` stack for core metagenome diagnostic analysis and report generation - you can run the Nextflow pipelines separately and use the `Cerebro CLI` for data manipulation, processing of pipeline outputs and clinical report generation.
 Some examples are provided in the next two sections on [Nextflow pipelines](#nextflow-pipelines) and the [`Cerebro CLI`](#command-line-client).

-Requirements:
+Minimum requirements:

 * Linux OS
-* Nextflow v
+* Nextflow v2024.04
 * Conda/Mamba/Docker

 ### Nextflow pipelines